g4s8/g4s8.github.io/_posts/2019-09-06-instead-of-dto.md

 ).post(new Smpt(connection));
 ```

-One of the advantages is flexability:
+One of the advantages is flexibility:
 these classes are easy to wrap, e.g. here is a decorator to add CCs to
 origin mail:
 ```java